csdaw/rproj-template/README.md

     project parameters.
 Remember the R version in the Dockerfile **must** match the R version in the container used to run `install_packages.R`.
+15. Run the command `make build` to build the self-contained analysis container.
+16. Run the command `make all DOCKER=TRUE` to perform the fake analysis and output a pdf file with some figures.